ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/k8s-services-networking.md

 Routes are Openshift objects that expose services for external clients to reach them by name.

-Routes can insecured or secured on creation using certificates.
+Routes can be insecure or secured on creation using certificates.

 The new route inherits the name from the service unless you specify one using the --name option.